bnb-chain/greenfield-go-sdk/README.md

 ```

-###  Quick Start Example
+###  Quick Start Examples

 The "examples" directory provides a wealth of examples to guide users in using the SDK's various features, including basic storage upload and download functionality,
 group functionality, permission functionality, as well as payment and cross-chain related functionality.

+basic.go includes the basic functions to fetch the blockchain info.

-We recommend becoming familiar with the "storage.go" example first, as it includes the most basic operations such as creating a bucket, uploading files, downloading files, and accessing resource headers.
+storage.go includes the most storage functions such as creating a bucket, uploading files, downloading files, heading and deleting resource.

+group.go includes the group related functions such as creating a group and updating group member.

+payment.go includes the payment related functions to management payment account.

+crosschain.go includes the cross chain related functions to transfer or mirror resource to BSC.

-#### config example
+#### Config Examples

 You need to modify the variables in "common.go" under the "examples" directory to set the initialization information for the client, including "rpcAddr", "chainId", and "privateKey", etc. In addition,
 you also need to set basic parameters such as "bucket name" and "object name" to run the basic functionality of storage.

-### run examples
+#### Run Examples
 The steps to run example are as follows
 ```
 make examples
 cd examples
 ./storage
 ```

 You can also directly execute "go run" to run a specific example.
 For example, execute "go run storage.go common.go" to run the relevant example for storage.
 Please note that the "permission.go" example must be run after "storage.go" because resources such as objects need to be created first before setting permissions.